A NSW Government website

 The Commonwealth Department of Environment and Energy has determined the Narrabri to North Star project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
 Once determined by the department, the project will be assessed by the Federal government under an accredited assessment process.

-For more information on the Narrabri to North Star section of the Inland Rail project:
+For more information on the Narrabri to North Star section of the Inland Rail project go to:

 To download a map which provides an overview of each section of the project between Melbourne and Brisbane, go to Inland Rail.